 How does PRP therapy work?

-How does PRP therapy compare with other options?
+Can PRP be used with other treatment options?